 It should be no surprise that even with the rising Hawaii real estate market, there are still many homeowners who have underwater mortgages, i.e. they owe more on their mortgage than the home is worth.
-It doesn’t matter whether it’s a single family house in Honolulu, a townhouse in Ewa Beach or a Waikiki condo.
-There are homes everywhere on Oahu and the neighbor Hawaiian Islands that are upside down in the mortgages.
+It doesn’t matter whether it’s a single-family house in Honolulu, a townhouse in Ewa Beach, or a Waikiki condo.
+There are homes everywhere on Oahu and the neighboring Hawaiian Islands that are upside down in the mortgages.

 If that’s you, then what are your options?
 If you don’t have the money to bring your loan current (reinstatement) and your bank won’t work with you on a loan modification, then you likely will need to sell your house to avoid foreclosure.